8 Reasons Why You Should Kiss on the Second Date

 The Risk of Not Kissing on the Second Date

-Not kissing on the second date can kill the momentum you and your date have built up together.
-Romantic relationships require nurturing and momentum to grow.
-If you don’t kiss on a second date, it may slow down the relationship and cause your date to become less interest or excited.
+Ending the second date without a kiss can also kill the momentum you and your date have built up together, assuming your two dates have gone well.
+That could slow down the budding relationship and cause your date, or you, to become less interest or excited.

-In those first few dates, it’s important to develop attraction and connection quickly, and a lack of any physical intimacy like kissing can damage that process.
+In those first few dates, it’s important to develop attraction and connection, and a lack of any physical intimacy like kissing can slow down that process.

-A first kiss is a powerful way to deepen the emotional intimacy between you and your date.
+Ultimately, a second date kiss is a powerful way to deepen the emotional intimacy between you and your date.
 It can create a sense of closeness, trust, and vulnerability between partners.
-Without kissing by the time the second date ends, you miss out on a ripe opportunity to establish emotional intimacy.

 How to use dating apps to land more dates